snakemake/snakemake/docs/tutorial/setup.rst

 If you prefer to run the tutorial on your local machine, please follow the steps below.

-The easiest way to setup these prerequisites is to use the Miniconda_ Python 3 distribution.
+The easiest way to set these prerequisites up, is to use the Miniconda_ Python 3 distribution.
 The tutorial assumes that you are using either Linux or MacOS X.
 Both Snakemake and Miniconda work also under Windows, but the Windows shell is too different to be able to provide generic examples.